 - Stop into our Nordic Adventure Center for trail recommendations and where to go to help us pack for winter fat biking.

-- Please snowshoe only when the conditions are ideal for packing for fat bikes.
-If the snow is too wet/soft it may clump up on the cleats of your snowshoes creating an uneven/bumpy surface in which to ride.
+- Please snowshoe on the opposite side of the classic track set on the Nordic trails.
+Also, if the snow is too wet/soft it may clump up on the cleats of your snowshoes creating an uneven/bumpy surface in which to ride.